 The thriving town metropolis of Alexandra is Central Otago’s business and political capital.
 It is situated at the conjunction of two rivers, the Manuherikia and the mighty Clutha.
+Alexandra has a reparation of being one of the hottest/coldest climates in the south.
 A little further up the Clutha is the historic gold mining township of Clyde and the immense Clyde hydro dam.

-Enjoy the eateries, parks, artists’ studios, craft markets and modern facilities of Alexandra, but remember, its gold mining past is never far from the surface.
+Enjoy the eateries, parks, artists’ studios, craft markets, Biking trails and modern facilities of Alexandra, but remember, its gold mining past is never far from the surface.

 Wonder at the hardship and innovation of early pioneers in Alexandra Museum’s astonishing collections.